T&T Spirit: USAV Spearhead (TSV-1X)

-As USAV Spearhead (TSV-1X), the ship was the first of the US Army's theater support vessel (TSV) program.
+As USAV Spearhead (TSV-1X), the ship was the first of the United States Army's theater support vessel (TSV) program.
 The Army leased Spearhead from Australian fast ferry builder Incat in October 2002.
 Modifications included helicopter pads suitable for large military helicopters and a two-part hydraulic vehicle ramp that allows rapid loading and discharge of vehicles from the stern or alongside.
 With its 1,250-ton capacity and shallow draft, Spearhead was the first of what was expected to become a fleet of as many as 17 TSVs.

 Spearhead was deployed in January 2003 to support Operation Enduring Freedom and Operation Iraqi Freedom.

-The vessel was withdrawn from US Army service in 2005, moving to civilian service as HSC T&T Spirit.
+The vessel was withdrawn from US Army service in 2005, moving to civilian service as T&T Spirit.